rrnyquist/ebenezer/_Scripture/ESV/27_Daniel.md

 And Darius the Mede received the kingdom, being about sixty-two years old. ^0531

 It pleased Darius to set over the kingdom 120 satraps, to be throughout the whole kingdom; ^0601

-and over them three high officials, of whom Daniel was one, to whom these satraps should give account, so that the king might suffer no loss. ^0602
+and over them three presidents, of whom Daniel was one, to whom these satraps should give account, so that the king might suffer no loss. ^0602

-Then this Daniel became distinguished above all the other high officials and satraps, because an excellent spirit was in him.
+Then this Daniel became distinguished above all the other presidents and satraps, because an excellent spirit was in him.
 And the king planned to set him over the whole kingdom. ^0603

-Then the high officials and the satraps sought to find a ground for complaint against Daniel with regard to the kingdom, but they could find no ground for complaint or any fault, because he was faithful, and no error or fault was found in him. ^0604
+Then the presidents and the satraps sought to find a ground for complaint against Daniel with regard to the kingdom, but they could find no ground for complaint or any fault, because he was faithful, and no error or fault was found in him. ^0604

 Then these men said, We shall not find any ground for complaint against this Daniel unless we find it in connection with the law of his God. ^0605

-Then these high officials and satraps came by agreement to the king and said to him, O King Darius, live forever! ^0606
+Then these presidents and satraps came by agreement to the king and said to him, O King Darius, live forever! ^0606

-All the high officials of the kingdom, the prefects and the satraps, the counselors and the governors are agreed that the king should establish an ordinance and enforce an injunction, that whoever makes petition to any god or man for thirty days, except to you, O king, shall be cast into the den of lions. ^0607
+All the presidents of the kingdom, the prefects and the satraps, the counselors and the governors are agreed that the king should establish an ordinance and enforce an injunction, that whoever makes petition to any god or man for thirty days, except to you, O king, shall be cast into the den of lions. ^0607

 Now, O king, establish the injunction and sign the document, so that it cannot be changed, according to the law of the Medes and the Persians, which cannot be revoked. ^0608